-Decisions on investment for freight transport should be mode neutral and based on what is the most efficient and competitive way to facilitate freight movement across the entire supply chain – the right mode in the right context.
+Decisions on investment for freight transport should be mode neutral and based on what is the most efficient and competitive way to facilitate freight movement across the entire supply chain, balancing the import and export requirements – the right mode in the right context.

-Integrated transportation planning is crucial for the supply chain as all modes connect as a system and impacts to one have significant and immediate impacts on the others.
-Investment decisions need to be integrated to optimise and appropriately sequence spending so that they achieve the best outcomes given limited budgets.
+Integrated transportation planning is crucial for the supply chain as all modes connect as a system and impacts to one mode have significant and immediate impacts on the others.
+Investment decisions need to be integrated to optimise and appropriately sequence spending so that they achieve the best outcomes for NZ Inc., particularly given limited budgets.

 IMPORTANCE OF MAINTAINING A QUALITY ROADING NETWORK

-NZCCO urges the government to continue to invest in quality roading that supports the efficient and safe movement of freight across the supply chain.
+NZCCO urges the government to prioritise ongoing investment in quality roading that supports the efficient and safe movement of freight across the supply chain.

-We look to the Government to ensure that there is continued investment in quality roading infrastructure across the total roading network.
+We look to the Government to protect critical freight corridors and to ensure that there is continued investment in quality roading infrastructure across the total roading network.

 NZCCO would oppose any change to New Zealand’s cabotage policy.

-Rail supports a road network by creating an efficient and sustainable network that can reduce congestion, emissions and safety instances.
+Rail supports the road network by creating an efficient and sustainable network that can reduce congestion, emissions and road accidents.